Understanding the Marketplace Economy: A Comprehensive Guide

 What is the Marketplace Economy?

 At its core, the marketplace economy refers to a system where buyers and sellers connect through a centralized platform to exchange goods, services, or information.
 Unlike traditional business models where companies produce and sell directly to consumers, marketplaces act as intermediaries, facilitating transactions between independent parties.
-These platforms often leverage technology to streamline processes, enhance user experiences, and scale operations.

 Key Characteristics of the Marketplace Economy: